S4UG-X/To_Do_List/frontend/README.md

 Now you have to make isloggedin state a global variable. then you will use useEffect when you haveto fetch the data. you dont need useEffect in Login.jsx. as you will show the tasks from other component.

+//left things to do:
+1. in the navbar, in large screen, the Home and AddTask button are seperated far.
+So fix that.
+2. Add Pricing and Blog to your page.
+3. for small screen, make the footer content in the middle not on the left.
+4. integrate the login with google.